-The tour takes about 1.5 hours and costs $15.
+The Pendleton Underground tours take about 1.5 hours and costs $20 for adults and $15 for kids ages 6-12.
 This is one tour you won't soon forget.

 If you were living in Pendleton at the turn of the twentieth century, would you have been sleeping happily above ground or partying wildly below?

 Watch this quick video by Here is Oregon for more history about this fascinating underground city in Oregon.

 To take a tour, you must first make a reservation.
 The office is located at 31 SW Emigrant Ave, Pendleton, Oregon.
 It’s every day except Sundays and Tuesdays.
 Find out more on the Pendleton Underground Tours website or by calling (541) 276-0730.